 Learn more about NWHSU’s history.

 A private, nonprofit institution, NWHSU is accredited by the Higher Learning Commission.
-Our chiropractic program is accredited by Commission for Accreditation of the Council on Chiropractic Education (CCE); our Massage Therapy program is accredited by Commission on Massage Therapy Accreditation (COMTA); and our Master’s degrees in Acupuncture and Chinese medicine are accredited by Accreditation Commission for Acupuncture and Oriental Medicine (ACAOM).
+Our chiropractic program is accredited by Commission for Accreditation of the Council on Chiropractic Education (CCE); our Massage Therapy program is accredited by Commission on Massage Therapy Accreditation (COMTA); and our Master’s degrees in Acupuncture and Chinese medicine are accredited by Accreditation Commission of Acupuncture and Chinese Medicine (ACAHM).

 Northwestern blends the science and art of health care, training students to develop the critical thinking skills necessary to make evidence-informed clinical decisions in order to achieve the best possible patient outcomes.